University of North Carolina Wilmington: Campus life

-The university offers degrees in humanities, sciences, health, business and professional fields.
-The university's highly ranked marine science program draws a variety of undergraduate and graduate students from across the United States.
-The proximity to the Atlantic Ocean is a draw for incoming freshmen.

 Teal is the official school color of UNCW, with navy and gold as alternate colors.

-The average high school GPA was 4.13 for incoming freshmen in 2018, and the SAT average score was 1251.
+The average high school GPA was 4.13 for incoming freshmen in 2018 and the SAT average score was 1251.

 Student facilities

 In 2000, the Student Recreation Center was opened to students, staff, and faculty members.
 It houses three basketball courts, exercise machines, a weight training area, an indoor running track, and an indoor climbing wall.
 It also includes a group exercise room which supports multiple clubs and activities, including Yoga, Pilates, and an Aikido club.
 In 2012, the Student Recreation Center completed an expansion of facilities, as well as construction on a new natatorium.
 This construction doubled the size of the existing Recreation Center.